-As a society we put a heavy emphasis on appearance especially as we age, and marketing companies take advantage of that.
-For years now expensive collagen powders have been advertised as great for your skin preventing wrinkles and improving skin thickness.
+As a society, we put a heavy emphasis on appearance especially as we age.
+Marketing companies take advantage of that.
+For years now, companies advertise expensive collagen powders as great for your skin preventing wrinkles and improving skin thickness.

-*Eat foods rich in vitamin C: hint this isn’t just oranges, many other fruits and most of your healthy greens are packed with Vitamin C.
+*Eat foods rich in vitamin C and eat more than just oranges.
+Many other fruits and most of your healthy greens are high with Vitamin C.

 *Use a topical retinoid if appropriate.
 Retinoids have been proven to increase the production of and decrease the degradation of collagen in our dermis. *should not be used while pregnant or breastfeeding.